-If an employee has had close or proximate contact with a person with COVID-19 for a prolonged period of time AND is experiencing COVID-19 related symptoms, the employee may return to work after completing at least 10 days of isolation from the onset of symptoms.
+If an employee has had close or proximate contact with a person with COVID-19 for a prolonged period of time AND is experiencing COVID-19 related symptoms, the employee may return to work after completing at least 10 days of quarantine from the onset of symptoms.

-• "Close contact" is defined as being within 6 feet of an infected person for at least 10 minutes starting from 48 hours before illness onset until the time the person was isolated.
+- "Close contact" is defined as being within 6 feet of an infected person for at least 10 minutes starting from 48 hours before illness onset until the time the person was isolated. - Vaccinated individuals will not be required to quarantine but shall self-monitor for signs and symptoms.

-If an employee has had close or proximate contact with a person with COVID-19 for a prolonged period of time AND is not experiencing COVID-19 related symptoms, the employee may return to work upon completing 14 days of self-quarantine.
+If an employee has had close or proximate contact with a person with COVID-19 for a prolonged period of time AND is not experiencing COVID-19 related symptoms, the employee may return to work upon completing 10 days of self-quarantine.